 Bed bug nymphs are visible to the naked eye, although they’re difficult to spot unless you’re looking very carefully.

-In terms of size, a baby bed bug typically measures between 1.5 to 4 millimeters long.
-On the smaller end, it’s about the thickness of a quarter.
+In terms of size, a baby bed bug typically measures between 1.5–4 millimeters long.
+On the smaller end, it’s about the size of a sesame seed.
 On the larger end, it’s about the size of a flaxseed.
 You don’t need a microscope to see it, but you might need to squint a bit.